Illegal trade in dogs and cats in the EU

 Although figures are difficult to estimate, it is likely that hundreds of thousands of dogs and cats are bred and transported in poor conditions to be illegally sold across different EU countries every year, exploiting discrepancies in pet legislation, welfare standards and prices amongst Member States.

-In its investigative report on Puppy Smuggling, Dogs Trust outlined several examples of the poor conditions of animals involved in illegal transport in the EU.
+In its investigative report on Puppy Smuggling, the UK NGO Dogs Trustoutlined several examples of the poor conditions of animals involved in illegal transport in the EU.
 Puppies can be transported on journeys of over 1,600km without toilet breaks and little food and water.

 Recent trends include the illegal importation of sedated puppies, undeclared and hidden in vehicles, and the illegal importation of underage puppies from Third Countries into the EU.